4 Important Bankruptcy Concepts

 process.
 Before a debtor can file for bankruptcy, it is important that

-he/she examines his/her income.
-If their income is less than their state's
+he examines his income.
+If their income is less than the state's median,

 debts over a three- to five-year timespan.
 In addition, the means test